Commonwealth Games sports: Demonstrations sports

 In 2014 and 2018, rugby league nines competitions were held preceding the games.
 These were endorsed by the CGF but were not listed as official demonstration sports.

-Changes from 2026
+Changes from 2030

-In October 2021, the CGF announced a new games roadmap that will, starting with the 2026 Games, change the requirements for sports competed at the games.
-The roadmap suggests that approximately 15 sports should be competed at each games.
-There will be a new category of "Compulsory Sports", containing just athletics and swimming as well as their para-sport disciplines, and these will be the only sports that hosts are required to include in their program.
-The category of "Core Sports" will be expanded to include all other current core and optional sports; however, these will not be mandatory and it will be at the hosts' discretion how many are included in their program.
-Hosts will also be permitted to propose other sports beyond this core list for inclusion based on their popularity in the host nation or region.
+In October 2021, the CGF announced a new games roadmap that will, starting with the 2030 Commonwealth Games, change the requirements for sports competed at the Games.
+The roadmap suggests that between 15 and 17 sports should be competed at each edition.
+There will be a new category of "Compulsory Sports", containing just athletics and swimming, as well as their para-sport counterparts.
+The category of "Core Sports" will cease to exist, and all other sports will have the same status; however, each host will have complete freedom to choose the program for their edition from a previously assembled list, as long as the maximum number of 17 sports is not exceeded.
+If necessary, the hosts could suggest the addition of other sports that respect local demands.